suryaa6666/fundamental-reactnative-021122/Readme.md

-# List of Map
+# List of FlatList

-We can make list in React Native of course with the help of array variable that embeded and looped on Jsx.
+Ofc there is nothing wrong with list above, but for performance reason, flatlist will be better because it only rendering something that displayed on screen.